Esri/palladio/README.md

 #### pldGenerate Node
 The `pldGenerate` node is used to generate the final geometry.
-It takes an initial shape geometry with metadata (i.e. previously attached using a `pldAssign` node) and generates a 3D model from the assigned rule package and attribute values.
+It takes an initial shape geometry with metadata as input (i.e. the output of a `pldAssign` node) and executes the CityEngine rule to generate a 3D model.
 In the parameter editor we have the options to:
 * re-emit modified CGA attributes
 * emit material attributes